NexusFi: Find Your Edge

 Market Profile is built on Auction Market Theory (AMT) — the idea that markets are continuous two-way auctions seeking a price that facilitates trade between buyers and sellers.

+Every trading session unfolds as a two-way auction.
+Buyers probe higher until sellers respond.
+Sellers push lower until buyers step in.
+The result is a bell-shaped distribution when the market finds equilibrium, and a stretched or skewed distribution when one side dominates.
 The key binary is balance vs. imbalance.
 In a balanced market, price oscillates around a central point and the profile looks like a D-shape — a single bell curve centered on the Point of Control.
 In an imbalanced market, price moves directionally and the profile looks like a P (upper distribution) or b (lower distribution) shape with a skewed tail indicating one-sided conviction.

 Three Market Profile shapes compared: P-shape (short covering), b-shape (long liquidation), bell curve (balanced)